-The Company has two reportable operating segments; (i) Medical and (ii) Industrial, which align with how its CEO, which has been identified as the Company's Chief Operating Decision Marker, views and measures the Company's business performance.
+The Company has two reportable operating segments; (i) Medical and (ii) Industrial, which align with how its Chief Executive Officer, who has been identified as the Company's Chief Operating Decision Marker, views and measures the Company's business performance.
 See Note 17, "Segment Information" for further information on the Company's segments.